JC-78/Music2P/README.md

 * ```demo/app.py``` gets the mp3 file and outputs caption by BART.
 It also generates captions based on an image by BLIP.

 # How to use Music2P
-Run colab notebook, get the url generated and paste that into app.py's url variable and run app.py.
+Run ColabToFlask.ipynb colab notebook, get the url generated and paste that into app.py's url variable and run app.py.
 It will run Music2P on your local host.